 7 of the Most Incredible Hot Springs in Colorado

 Iron Mountain Hot Springs in Glenwood Springs, Colorado.
-Photo courtesy of Iron Mountain Hot Springs.
+Photo Courtesy: Iron Mountain Hot Springs.

 Tucked amid the towering peaks of the Colorado Rockies are hidden gems hot springs resorts that are perfect for that weekend getaway that you’ve been craving.
 From fully-equipped resorts with lodging to more rustic, clothing optional set-ups, these natural hot springs are sure to deliver those amazing views and that rest and relaxation you’re looking for.
 We’ve put together a guide of the seven most incredible hot springs in Colorado to help you dip into the end of summer with a rejuvenating getaway.